 The original charm and ambiance of the hotel was preserved during restoration, while at the same time providing ‘modern’ amenities and services for both business and leisure travelers.
 A large open staircase leads to the guest rooms located on the second floor.
 Each room is decorated with a splash of historic charm and boasts a private bath.
 Listed on the National Register of Historic Places, the Courtland Hotel & Spa is the last of the historic hotels in Fort Scott.
 We are located in the heart of downtown.
-With-in easy walking distance of multiple restaurants and attractions including the National Park Fort Scott.
+With-in easy walking distance of multiple restaurants and attractions including the Fort Scott National Historic Site.

 Historic hotels have been a legacy of downtown Fort Scott Kansas since the mid 1800’s.
 All but one of the hotels in Ft Scott have been lost to time.
 However, the Courtland Hotel stands as a testament and reminder of the grandeur of the days past.
 Built circa 1906, it continues to carry on the Historic Hotels legacy, in downtown Fort Scott.

 When the Courtland Hotel was one of the new hotels in Ft Scott it had multiple retail businesses inside of it.
 The businesses included the Adams and Pacific Express Co., Tailor Shop, Q. L. Cooper restaurant, Fort Scott Steam Laundry and the upstairs was used as a Boarding House.

 Over the years many businesses have come and gone.
 There was, at different times, everything from a Chiropractors office, an Auto parts store, a Printing business, a Liquor store, multiple named restaurants and even a start-up Accountant that is still in business here in Fort Scott.